ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 #### New Browser Features

 The second way that browsers are deprecating HTTP is by making new browser APIs available only to sites server over HTTPS.
-These include offline capabilities with service workers (covered in [Building Web Apps that Work Everywhere](http://www.oreilly.com/web-platform/free/building-web-apps-that-work-everywhere.csp), the ability to access user camera and audio with getUserMedia, and user location information with the geolocation API.
+These include offline capabilities with service workers (covered in [Building Web Apps that Work Everywhere](http://www.oreilly.com/web-platform/free/building-web-apps-that-work-everywhere.csp)), the ability to access user camera and audio with [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia), and user location information with the [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation) API.
 Looking at the types of information these APIs will have access to, I'm thankful that browser vendors have decided that they should only be accessed over a secure connection.
 As and added benefit, as we develop forward-thinking applications, HTTPS will quickly become a requirement.

 ### Improved Search Rankings